 After visiting the Masai people and having a city tour in Nairobi to various interesting sites, it’s now time to transfer to Bwindi impenetrable national park in Uganda.
 Long gone are the days when travelers went through a hassle of almost a three days drive from Masai Mara to the gorillas.

-Recently, Kenya airways a domestic airline operating in all the east African countries recently launched flights that connect Masai Mara and Bwindi impenetrable national park in Uganda.
-This is to give tourists an extra lifetime experience, from watching the big five to trekking the endangered gorillas in a limited period of time.
+Recently, Air Kenya, a domestic airline operating in all the east African countries recently launched flights that connect Masai Mara and Bwindi impenetrable national park in Uganda.
+This is to give tourists an extra lifetime experience, from watching the big five to trekking the gorillas in a limited period of time.

 Bwindi hosts over 640 mountain gorillas, which is almost half of the world’s total population of the mountain gorillas.
 Trekking these great apes takes you to the thick forest, through slippery trails and spending one magical hour with the endangered apes in the forest.
-Nothing thrills like watching a Silverback directly in its red eyes, spotting the little juveniles and black backs jumping from one tree branch to the other.
+Nothing thrills like watching a Silverback, spotting the little juveniles and black backs jumping from one tree branch to the other.
 It’s an experience that no traveler deserves to miss.

 Let not time stop you from enjoying the big five in Masai Mara and the gorillas in Bwindi.
 It is very possible to have both experiences in just four days or even less.
 So whether you are in Africa for business, studies, or leisure, include these two gigantic tourism destinations in East Africa on your itinerary.